tableau-mkt/lando-plugin-drupal/README.md

 # Rebuild one or multiple container
 lando rebuild -s appserver -s cache

-# Destroy the containers and tools for this app
+# Destroy the containers and tools for this app (warning: this will delete your database as well)
 lando destroy
 # Get info on Lando service logs
 lando logs